pgunasekara/mobilityai/README.md

     proxy_set_header   X-Forwarded-Proto $scheme;
 }
 ```
-4. Test the changes by running `sudo nginx -t` and reload nginx `sudo nginx -s reload`
+4. Test the changes by running `sudo nginx -t` and reload nginx `sudo nginx -s reload`.
 5. Clone this repository anywhere on the machine.
-6. To start the docker services run `sudo docker-compose up -d --build web`
+6. To start the docker services run `sudo docker-compose up -d --build web`.
-7. Once completed the status of the container can be checked by using `sudo docker logs <name of image>`
+7. Once completed the status of the container can be checked by using `sudo docker logs <name of image>`.
-    a.
-To get the name of the image (there are 3 running, the dotnet server, the ML server, and the postgres instance) run `sudo docker ps` and look under the "IMAGE" column (the names at the time of writing this are: dotnet server: 'mobilityai_web', ML server: 'mobilityai_ml', and Postgres: 'postgres').
+    * To get the name of the image (there are 3 running, the dotnet server, the ML server, and the postgres instance) run `sudo docker ps` and look under the "IMAGE" column
+    * The names at the time of writing this are: dotnet server: 'mobilityai_web', ML server: 'mobilityai_ml', and Postgres: 'postgres'.
  8. To create a bash shell into one of the instances, use `sudo docker ps` to get the "CONTAINER ID" for the desired instance, then run `sudo docker exec -it <container ID> bash'

 ## Screenshots